JonathanGiles/java-runtime-for-azure/readme.md

 This GitHub repository is split into many sub-projects, but they can be broadly categorised as follows:

 * **Aspire4J**:
-  * `aspire4j`: The core library that provides the AppHost and the ability to define infrastructure as code.
+  * `/aspire4j`: The core library that provides the AppHost and the ability to define infrastructure as code.
-  * `aspire4j-extensions-*`: Extensions for the Aspire4J library, providing support for Azure, Spring, etc.
+  * `/extensions/*`: Extensions for the Aspire4J library, providing support for Azure, Spring, etc.
-  * `aspire4j-maven-tools`: A Maven archetype that can be used to create new Aspire4J App Hosts.
+  * `/aspire4j-maven-tools`: A Maven archetype that can be used to create new Aspire4J App Hosts.
 * **Sample Applications**:
-  * **Storage Explorer**: Refer to the [readme](tree/main/samples/storage-explorer/readme.md) for more information.
+  * **Storage Explorer**: Refer to the [StorageExplorerReadme] for more information.

-In this way, the file of most interest is the `StorageExplorerAppHost` file, which defines the infrastructure as code.
+In this way, the file of most interest is the [StorageExplorerAppHost] file, which defines the infrastructure as code.

 ## Getting Started